-Personal information will not be kept longer than is necessary for the purpose for which it was collected.
+Personal information will be kept in line with our retention policy and not for longer than the purpose for which it was collected.
 This means that, unless information must be retained for legal or archival purposes, personal information will be securely destroyed, put beyond use or erased from the RMS's systems when it is no longer required or, where applicable, following a request from you to destroy or erase your personal information.

 4. DISCLOSURE AND SHARING OF YOUR INFORMATION

 The RMS will not disclose to or share your personal information with any unaffiliated third party except as follows:

 - Where necessary in connection with services provided by third parties (i) who provide us with a wide range of office, administrative, information technology, production, payment, or business management services, and (ii) who are required to comply with this policy;

 - Where you voluntarily provide information in response to an advertisement from a third party;

 - Where the RMS is required to disclose personal information in response to lawful requests by public authorities and government agencies, including to meet national security or law enforcement requirements; to comply with a subpoena or other legal process; when we believe in good faith that disclosure is necessary to protect our rights, to enforce our Terms of Service, or to protect the rights, property or safety of our services, users or others; and to investigate fraud.

 The RMS may transfer your personal information outside of your country of residence for the following reasons:

 - In order to process your transactions, we may store your personal information on our servers and those servers may reside outside the country where you live.
 The RMS has servers in the United Kingdom.
 The RMS service providers are mainly located in the United Kingdom, however, some may reside outside of the United Kingdom.
 Such processing may include, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.